colossalbr0/DevOps/README.md

 # AWS Infrastructure with Terraform and Ansible

 This project automates the deployment of a web server infrastructure on AWS using Terraform for infrastructure provisioning and Ansible for configuration management.
-It includes automatic DNS management through Cloudflare and SSL certificate provisioning.
+It includes automatic SSL certificate provisioning and NS records creation on cloudflare, allowing Route53 to manage the domain of choice.

 ## Project Structure